VincentH-Net/Orleans.Multiservice/README.md

 Included in [![Nuget (with prereleases)](https://img.shields.io/nuget/vpre/Modern.CSharp.Templates?color=gold&label=NuGet:%20Modern.CSharp.Templates&style=plastic)](https://www.nuget.org/packages/Modern.CSharp.Templates) (see [template usage](#template-usage) to get started)

+_(Note: this repo was transferred from Applicita to VincentH-Net on March 17, 2025 to reflect who actively maintains it)_

 ## Background
 It is not uncommon to find single development teams that maintain multiple microservices, ignoring [Conway's Law](https://martinfowler.com/bliki/ConwaysLaw.html) to their detriment.
 A benefit of microservices is that they can be deployed independently.
 However, a single team typically has a single deployment rhythm (e.g. in sync with a sprint) and therefore usually deploys their services together.